 Here are the kinds of car accident insurance settlements that are not taxed:

 - Emergency medical bills

 - Laboratory work

 - Physical therapy

 Here are the kinds of car accident insurance settlements that are taxed:

 - Punitive damages

 Yes, punitive damages are subject to income tax.
-IRS Publication 4345 states that punitive damages are subject to income tax and must be reported as income.
+IRS Publication 4345 states that punitive damages are subject to income tax and may be reported as income.
 You should report punitive damages as “other income” under U.S. federal tax law.
 They must be reported on a 1040 tax form, and the recipient must pay taxes as though the payments are income.